rust-lang/rust/text/0000-named-field-puns.md

 symmetrical syntax for initializers.

-A family of related structures will often use the same field name for a semantically-shared value.
+A family of related structures will often use the same field name for a semantically-similar value.
 Combining this new syntax with the existing pattern-matching syntax allows simple movement of data between fields with a pattern match: `Struct1 { field1, .. } => Struct2 { field1 }`.